tomice/super-bread-girl/README.md

 ## Known Bugs or Issues

 - Music will not loop
+- Double jumping before/after wall jump can be funky
-- Cannot double-jump after a wall jump
+- Climbing a single vertical wall is more difficult than it should be
 - Character can fall faster than camera can keep up with

 ## Credits

+- Programming: Tom Ice
-- Coding and Music: Tom Ice
+- Music: Tom Ice
 - Bread Icon: [Caz Creates Games](https://caz-creates-games.itch.io/bread)
-- Original Tutorial and Level Art: [Heartbeast](https://github.com/uheartbeast)
+- Original Tutorial, Level Art, and Font: [Heartbeast](https://github.com/uheartbeast)

 ## License